Azure/IoT-Pi-Day/Lab 2 - Working with Hubway Data/Lab 2.3 - Create the Event Hub Trigger Function/README.md

 9.  **Save** and **Close** the file.

-?. 🚨🚨🚨 - Randy to Check
-Check here.
-Is there where the message pops up, AzureWebJobsStorage? local.settings.json
+🚨🚨🚨 - Randy: Check: for the the message pop up - AzureWebJobsStorage?
+This will need to be manuall added to the local.settings.json file.

 ## Create the Event Hub Trigger